Course overview

 Deakin’s professionally accredited Bachelor of Forensic Science exposes you to the full scope of modern forensic science, from simulated crime scenes to courtroom presentations.
 With a strong focus on practical training, you will graduate with the skills needed to confidently examine, interpret and present forensic evidence.
 Enhance your courtroom skills by building knowledge of the science behind criminal investigations and gain practical experience in our unique crime scene training facility.

 In this comprehensive and flexible degree, you will cover a wide range of disciplines including illicit drugs analysis, DNA analysis and more.
 You can customise your degree to your interests by selecting to specialise in forensic biology or forensic chemistry.
-You’ll then learn how to apply modern forensic analysis in authentic environments like Deakin’s purpose-built training facilities.
+You will then learn how to apply modern forensic analysis in authentic environments like Deakin’s purpose-built training facilities.

 Want to study the only professionally accredited forensic science degree in Australia?